 Today is a little something different.
 I am working on writing a biography of my dear friend, Michael Masambu of Kenya.
 After the great Kenya youth conference headed by him in December, he was physically exhausted.
 I was honored to speak there to 4,800 youth and was likewise spent.
 So, today I’m sharing his Facebook comment, posted shortly after the meetings.

-Pray for the peace of Jerusalem and pray for rain.
+Pray for the peace of Jerusalem and thank Him for the abundant rains in Israel.

 Les Lawrence, Voice of Christian Zionists (Read more)